 The importance of mobile compatibility testing

 Planning and building applications consume time and resources to ensure a stellar user experience.
-There are several reasons why mobile compatibility testing helps optimize this consumption while making the process better.
+There are several reasons why mobile device compatibility testing helps optimize this consumption while making the process better.

 - Issues related to navigation: Mobile navigation often needs methods that differ from websites.
 This is because navigation processes vary for differing screen sizes and orientations.
 Navigating from one page to another on a small screen is complex as mobile navigation might require different designs and procedures with disparate demands and goals.